rust-lang/rfcs/text/0000-cargo-test-coverage.md

 ```

 Now running `cargo test --coverage` would build the `foo` crate and instrument all libraries created by this crate.
+Each test executable run will generate a unique `*.profraw` file.
+At the end of all test execution, Cargo will be
+responsible for merging the generated `profraw` files, and by default would generate code coverage results in HTML
-Next, the tests for the crate `foo` will be run and produce code coverage results for this crate only and ignore
+format for simple viewing within a browser.
+The code coverage results produced would be only for the crate `foo`
-all code coverage for any function defined outside of this crate.
+and ignore all code coverage for any function defined outside of this crate.

+LLVM supports exporting code coverage results in a number of formats. `--coverage-format` would be responsible for selecting
+the code coverage results format and `--coverage-output-directory` would allow a Rust developer to select the
+output directory for the code coverage report.
+The default for `--coverage-format` is `html` and the default for
+`--coverage-output-directory` would be `target/coverage/`

 The `cargo test` subcommand also supports the `--package` and `--workspace` flags.
-This instructs cargo to run the
+This instructs Cargo to run the
 tests for those specific packages.
 When combined with the new `--coverage` flag, a Rust developer will be able to
 selectively choose which Rust crates will be instrumented and have tests run.
 Since potentially unit tests from
 multiple crates will be run, the code coverage results will include coverage results for a crate that is being
 covered by a test from another crate.

+With this feature, existing custom Cargo commands can leverage Cargo to do all of the heavy work to instrument specific
+crates and generate coverage results in a multitude of formats.
+This will allow in more flexibilty in generating
+for custom commands that generate code coverage for crates today.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-As mentioned earlier this RFC proposes adding a new flag to the `cargo test` command.
-This flag, `--coverage`
+As mentioned earlier this RFC proposes adding multiple flags to the `cargo test` command.
+The flag `--coverage`
 would be responsible for setting the `-C instrument-coverage` flag that Cargo would pass on to the rustc invocation of the
 top-level crate.
-In the previous example, `foo` would be the top level crate and `regex` would be upstream an dependency.
+In the previous example, `foo` would be the top level crate and `regex` would be an upstream dependency.

 Using the `--coverage` flag, Cargo would only set the `-C instrument-coverage` flag for the crate `foo`.
 If the `RUSTFLAGS`
 environment variable had already been set to include the `-C instrument-coverage` flag, then Cargo would still pass that